Ecological Economics CGS

 All students must meet the Requirements for the Certificates of Graduate Study

 Ecological Economics examines the relationships between ecological and economic systems while working to solve humanity's environmental challenges.
 It is based on the understanding that the economy is a subsystem of a larger ecological life support system, and it strives to create an ecologically sustainable, socially equitable, and economically efficient future.
 The certificate is a problem-based, interdisciplinary program focused on developing a practical framework for integrating economic and ecological systems.
 Students will acquire a theoretical and pragmatic basis to carry these skills into the world of practice.

 Requirements for Admission to Certificate of Graduate Study in Ecological Economics

-FOR APPLICANTS TO CERTIFICATE PROGRAM: Applicants seeking to enroll in only a Certificate of Graduate Study program must complete the online UVM Graduate Application and all associated requirements.
+FOR APPLICANTS TO THE CERTIFICATE PROGRAM: Applicants seeking to enroll in only a Certificate of Graduate Study program must complete the online UVM Graduate Application and all associated requirements.
 Note: You must have completed an advanced degree (Master's, Ph.D., or J.D.) to apply for just the certificate and the GRE is not required.

 Minimum Degree Requirements